Multibit-Legacy/multibit-hd/mbhd-install/README.md

 mvn -Dinstaller=true clean install
 ```

-The first time this process is run it will take ages (typically 20mins) as `pack200` compresses large artifacts.
+The first time this process is run it will take ages (typically 20mins) as
+`pack200` compresses large artifacts.
 Subsequent builds are a lot faster.

-The final installers are available in `mbhd-install/target` for upload to the `multibit.org` site.
+The final installers are available in `mbhd-install/target` for upload to
+the `multibit.org` site.

+If you are going to be doing a lot of installer work then you can execute the
+above command within the `mbhd-install` module to save rebuilding the entire
+project every time.

+## How the installer works

+JWrapper lives up to its name and provides an os-specific native wrapper around
+the MultiBit HD executable JAR.
+Into this wrapper are a number of hooks which
+allow for customisation during the installation process.

+These hooks are provided in a non-standard source tree (`src/main/jwrapper`)
+which have specific names to match their purpose within the JWrapper framework.

+To work on these classes you will need to have the `jwrapperlib/jwrapper_utils.jar`
+(referenced earlier) present on the IDE classpath which requires a manual operation
+since it is outside of Maven by design.
+You will also have to mark the directory
+as a source tree.

+### MultiBitHDLauncher.java

+This is the native entry point to the application as far as the operating system
+is concerned.
+It handles external events (such as Bitcoin URI clicks) and delegates
+to the main MultiBitHD class to start and stop the application.

+### MultiBitHDPostInstall.java

+After the application is installed, this class executes and performs any native
+operations such as updating the local system registry for protocol handling or
+other similar requirements.

+Once the installation has completed this class is not used again.

 ## Notes on various installers

 The choice of a robust installer has been a difficult one.
-Here are the notes that lead to the current situation.
+Here are the notes
+that lead to the current situation.

 ### JWrapper (the winner)